jackpaulcollins/Express-React-MySQL-Template/README.md

 ```

 ## Database Setup
 This project uses MySQL as its database.
 You will need to have a MySQL server installed and running on your machine.

-Create a new MySQL database and update the config/config.json file with your database information.
+The project assumes you're running a database named 'notes_app' on 127.0.01, or you can create a new MySQL database and update the server/db.js file with your database information.

-After updating the config/config.json file with your database information, you can run the following command to create the necessary tables in the database:
+One the database is setup, from the server directory run:

 ```bash
 npx sequelize-cli db:migrate